Looksmaxxing Test

 Key Finding

-The most common imbalance is an elongated lower third, often caused by mouth breathing during development or dental malocclusion.
+The most common imbalance is an elongated lower third, often linked to mouth breathing during development or dental malocclusion.
 Strategic facial hair can visually rebalance facial thirds in men.
+Faces with all three sections within 2% of equal (31.3–35.3% each) are uncommon in published anthropometric data (Farkas & Munro, 1987; Naini, 2011).

 Research